dcernst/dcernst.github.io/_posts/2016-09-26-how-did-i-become-a-mathematician.md

 While I readily admit that I am peculiar, my path from despising mathematics to loving the subject has given me a perspective that many mathematicians likely do not have as most of them either excelled at mathematics, had an interest in the subject from a very early age, or both.
 This perspective has played a fundamental role in my teaching and has helped me relate to my students.

 By the way, I don't think Bob looks like a math geek anymore.
-It's been a lot of fun to hang out with him a conferences and get to know each other as teachers and mathematicians.
+It's been a lot of fun to hang out with him at conferences and get to know each other as teachers and mathematicians.
 Thanks Bob!